 Sophie Bodenheimer was a born Dettelbacher and by this name Goeppingen people thought until the Nazi-era of the Hotel/Restaurant at the train station, which had been founded by Sophie’s father – Meier Dettelbacher in 1862.
-It was destroyed in 1939 by the Nazis.
+It was destroyed in 1939 by the local government of the Nazis.

 The Cantor’s Wife